My work takes up the idea of reversible.

 Bringing materials and practices of photography, textiles, craft and digital fabrication together, I create ephemeral sculptures and installations that aspire to be poetic and unstable.

 International exhibitions and residencies include, amongst others, "Photography is Magic", Aperture Foundation, New York, 2016 curated by Charlotte Cotton and "New Materiality" residency, at the Banff, Centre for Arts, Alberta, Canada.

-Her work is held in private art collections in Los Angeles and the Paul D. Fleck Archive of Artists Books at the Banff Centre for Arts, Alberta, Canada.
+I hold a Practice-based Phd (2007) from Goldsmiths College, University of London and an MA in Photographic Studies from the University of Westminster, (2002).
+My work is held in private art collections and the Paul D. Fleck Archive of Artists Books at the Banff Centre for Arts, Alberta, Canada.

 Link to full CV